-The Minister of Education and Science (formerly, the Minister of National Education) sets national standards for education in schools, while communes (gmina) are local government units responsible for administering primary schools (as so-called school administering bodies).
+The Minister of National Education sets national standards for education in schools, while communes (gmina) are local government units which administer primary schools (as so-called school administering bodies).
 Primary schools can be public or non-public institutions, but public schools can also be established or administered by private entities (natural persons or legal entities) under certain conditions.
-However, all non-public primary schools should meet the requirements set for public schools and, this, have so-called public-school status.
+However, all non-public primary schools should have so-called public-school status.
 Non-public primary schools are administered by legal entities (corporate bodies) (for example, associations, foundations, religious organisations) and natural persons.
 Public primary schools do not charge tuition fees.

 As primary / single-structure education is compulsory, primary schools are most evenly spread across the country.
 Due to the demographic factors, rural schools are usually much smaller than those in urban areas.

-In the school year 2020/2021, there were, in total, 14,297 primary schools, including special schools, for children and young people.
+In the school year 2021/2022, there were, in total, 14,205 primary schools, including special schools, for children and young people.
 They were attended by around 3.1 million pupils.
-The Polish education system also includes – very few – primary schools for adults (78 in the reference period).
-More detailed statistics in Polish and English are available in the Central Statistical Office’s publication ‘Education in the 2020/2021 school year’.
+The Polish education system also includes – very few – primary schools for adults (61 in the reference period).
+More detailed statistics in Polish and English are available in the Central Statistical Office’s publication “Education in the school year 2021/2022”.

 Admission requirements and choice of school

-Since 1 September 2016, primary / single-structure education has been compulsory for all 7-years-old children.
-Six-year-old children are admitted to grade I at the request of their parents, if they have a positive opinion on their school readiness from a counselling and guidance centre and have completed one preparatory year of preschool education (either in a nursery school or in a preschool education class in the primary school).
+Primary / single-structure education is compulsory for all 7-years-old children.
+Six-year-old children are admitted to Grade I at the request of their parents, if they have a positive opinion on their school readiness from a counselling and guidance centre and have completed one preparatory year of preschool education (either in a nursery school or in a preschool education class in the primary school).

 Where this is justified by valid reasons, admission to the primary school may be deferred for up to one year.
 Only in exceptional cases, due to the pupil’s disability confirmed by a certificate recommending special education, can admission be deferred for a longer period, however only until the end of the school year in the calendar year in which the child reaches the age of 9.
 The school head takes the decision on admission or deferral of admission upon consultation with a counselling and guidance centre.

-Heads of public primary schools are required by the Law on School Education (ustawa z dnia 14 grudnia 2016 r. – Prawo oświatowe (and earlier by the School Education Act / ustawa z dnia 7 września 1991 r. o systemie oświaty)) to monitor participation in full-time compulsory education for all children and young people aged 7 to 18 years.
+Heads of public primary schools are required by the Law on School Education (ustawa z dnia 14 grudnia 2016 r. – Prawo oświatowe) to monitor participation in full-time compulsory education for all children and young people aged 7 to 18 years.
 Thus, heads of public primary schools keep a register of children living in their catchment areas and send a reminder letter to parents (legal guardians) of children who are not registered in a school or do not attend school classes.
 A commune (gmina) applies administrative sanctions for failure to participate in full-time compulsory education despite a reminder.

 Communes are divided into catchment areas in order to provide even access to schools.
 The division into catchment areas is based on a plan for the network of public primary schools administered by a given commune (Article 39 (5) of the Law on School Education).
 Any change in the boundaries of a catchment area involves a change in the school network, which requires a positive opinion from the head of the regional education authorities (REA) (kurator oświaty).